 10:30 - 11:05 Hot Bagels, Hot Chocolate & Hot Topics (Current Events, Jewish Values)

 11:10 - 11:55 Experiential Learning (Varies weekly - Options include Meetings by Synagogue, Rosh Hodesh & Shevet Achim groups, Teen Youth Philanthropy, Social Action Activities, Speakers, etc. This time block can be combined with Hot Bagels for programs that require 90 minutes.)

-LMAHH will also offer options on Tuesday evenings from 6:30 to 8:30 pm.
-Below is a sample schedule for how the evening will be structured.
+LMAHH also offers options on Tuesday evenings from 6:30 to 8:30 PM.
+Below is a sample schedule for how the evening is structured.

 6:30 - 7:00 Dinner and Conversation

-Option B - two 45 sessions that will run concurrently
+Option B - two 45 sessions that run concurrently

 OTHER EXPERIENTIAL JEWISH OPPORTUNITIES

 In addition to the regular classes, we are developing plans for other opportunities for the teens to spend time with one another and take part in Jewish experiences.
 These plans include a community wide Shabbaton to take place in the coming year, periodic Shabbat dinner and services (led by and for teens) and Saturday evening social programs.
 These programs will meet at the various synagogues on a rotating basis.

 LEADERSHIP AND LOCATION